isomerpages/nlb-biblioasia/_jul-to-sep-2013/Library Networking In Progress: The Jogja Experience.md

 The establishment of the Jogja Library Council in 2005 has further strengthened Jogja’s vision of building a national centre for education by 2020.
 The council’s main task is to guide libraries and help create an international library system that will help bolster Jogja’s reputation as a city of education.
 This is line with the larger e-government initiative spearheaded by the governor of Jogja, Sri Sultan Hamengku Buwono X, who has urged all government agencies and private companies to cooperate in a partnership scheme to implement and promote information and communications technology across all sectors in the province.
 Thus, in time to come, Jogja’s vision to become a national centre for education will be achieved, and JLA will be one of the key players at the forefront of this new technology.

-&gt; Future librarians will be adept individuals who will come to be seen as subjects of information, instead of becoming objects of information.
+#### **Future librarians will be adept individuals who will come to be seen as subjects of information, instead of becoming objects of information.**

 Presently, JLA is moving towards developing the m-Lib (mobile librarianship), which allows the use of mobile devices to access information within the network.
 In a sense, this mobile access will act as a sort of library, a classroom or a workplace without walls, or even a country without boundaries.
 In the long term, JLA will expand and encourage information technology education, with the aim of having “one school, one computer laboratory” at all elementary and secondary levels in the next five years.
 To help create a library with international standards, qualified and trained personnel are urgently needed, specifically those with a proficiency in library science, English language and information technology.
 Future librarians will be adept individuals who will come to be seen as subjects of information, instead of becoming objects of information.
 Through information technology, it is hoped that the quality of teaching and education will improve over time.